 Conflict of interest provisions would also become particularly important.
 See response to charter question 5 for additional information about conflict of interest provisions.

-Preliminary CCWG Recommendation #5: [Is the CCWG ready to make a recommendation here or is this one area where specific input s requested before a decision is made?]
+Preliminary CCWG Recommendation #5: [Is the CCWG ready to make a recommendation here or is this one area where specific input is requested before a decision is made?]

 OPERATIONS